 A common situation that happens with drug addicts is the fear of recovery.
 Not only do people get to the point where they feel powerless over their drug or alcohol abuse, but they may also feel extremely powerless as to when to know how to stop.

 Imagine a long-term, heavy cocaine user who wants to get clean– let’s call him Tom.
-He starts going to NA meetings seeking any form of outlet and understanding to his addiction.
+He starts going to NA meetings seeking any form of outlet and understanding of his addiction.
 Tom wants to stop but doesn’t quite believe he’s ready for rehab.
-He is fairly high-functioning, meaning he can still go to work, pretend to be “normal” around his family, and for the most part avoids criminal activity at all costs.
+He is fairly high-functioning, meaning he can still go to work, pretend to be “normal” around his family, and for the most part avoid criminal activity at all costs.
 Tom’s a nice guy, but he just can’t seem to commit to actually quitting his drug use habits.
-Someone at the NA support group suggests he enrolls in an inpatient rehab, to kickstart a new sober lifestyle.
+Someone at the NA support group suggests he enrolls in inpatient rehab, to kickstart a new sober lifestyle.
 Tom can’t seem to agree to that idea, though.
 Deep down, he feels like he doesn’t really need rehab.
 He thinks he might be able to quit on his own when the time is “finally right”.

 Tom’s situation is one of the fear and doubt of recovery.
 Maybe he doesn’t think the time is right (but then when will it ever be good timing?).
-Or maybe he’s really afraid that he’ll try to get sober, only to relapse.
+Or maybe he’s really afraid that he’ll try to get sober, only to relapse prevention.
 Perhaps he’s not truly willing to put in the work that it takes to begin the recovery process.
 Deep down, the desire is there, but there’s not quite enough drive or a personal mindset that a successful recovery is even possible.

 It can be confusing, but this phase of doubt affects many addicts.
 Sure, there are plenty of people who simply don’t care to get sober, but most addicts don’t like being addicted to drugs and remain on the fence between two decisions.